Warwick-Robotics-And-Aerospace/Search-and-rescue-drones/README.md

 This repo is software to simulate (and in the future control) search and rescue drones.
 The intention is to connect the search & rescue pathfinding with ardupilot in future.

-Object detection software will be needed to identify lost souls from a camera feed, and possibly also from infra-red camera feed too.
+Object detection software will be needed to identify lost souls from a camera feed, and possibly also a feed from a infra-red camera too.